davidkhala/gcp-collection/bigQuery/README.md

 - [Data Type](./data-type.md)

 ## Connect
+- querying data directly from GCS and Google Drive.
+  - AVRO, JSON NL, CSV files
+  - Google Cloud Datastore backup
+- Google Sheets (first tab only)
-If native support is not yet available for the BI layer in use, Google has partnered with [Simba Technologies](https://cloud.google.com/bigquery/docs/reference/odbc-jdbc-drivers) to provide ODBC and JDBC drivers
+- If native support is not yet available for the BI layer in use, Google has partnered with [Simba Technologies](https://cloud.google.com/bigquery/docs/reference/odbc-jdbc-drivers) to provide ODBC and JDBC drivers